-Tonsil stones develop in an environment that includes bacterial infection, food particles, mucous, and other inhaled or ingested contaminants.
-These particles get trapped in the folds and crevices of the tonsils and they calcify, forming small whitish stones.
+Tonsil stones or tonsilloliths develop in an environment that includes bacterial infection, food particles, debris, mucus, and other inhaled or ingested contaminants.
+These particles get trapped in the folds and crevices of the tonsils called tonsil crypts, and they calcify, forming small whitish stones.
 The bacterial action on the food particles produces sulfur by-products which are responsible for the bad breath (halitosis) that often accompanies tonsil stones.

 Symptoms of tonsil stones